salimredspark/vasudev/readme.md

 ## What in Vasudev

-We used Laravel and MongoDB.
+We used Laravel Version 5.8.35 and MongoDB Version 3.2.22.